 Shark finning and the law

-Fishers must land all shark fins naturally attached to the body for:
+Fishers need to land these species with the fins naturally attached to the body:

 - all non-Quota Management System (QMS) species